wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 > "I do not know how to teach philosophy without becoming a disturber of the peace" - Baruch Spinoza

 Baruch Spinoza was a 17th century Jewish Dutch philosopher widely considered to be one of the most radical and influential thinker of the Enlightenment.
 His controversial views, particularly his critique of the divine origin of the Hebrew Bible, made him an enemy of the religious authorities in Amsterdam.
 He was excommunicated and ostracized from his Jewish community at a young age.
-The publication of his work *Tractatus Theologico-Politicus*, considered by many to be one of the most significant event in European intellectual history laid the groundworks for many of our modern beliefs such as liberalism, secularism, and democracy.
+The publication of his work *Tractatus Theologico-Politicus*, considered by many to be one of the most significant event in European intellectual history.

 * **Tractus Theologico-Politicus (TTP)** - Spinoza's 1670 publication - often abbreviated to "TTP" - aimed to "liberate the individual from bondage to superstition and ecclesiastical authority".
 In it, he criticized the divine infallibility of the Old Testament and argued for a more historical approach in looking at the bible.
 He also argued for religious freedom and separation of Church and State.
 Political decisions should be based on reason rather than any particular religious dogma.
 * **God is Nature** - Spinoza believed the world is composed of one thing: substance.
-He calls this substance "God" or "nature" which he uses synonymously.
+He calls this substance "God" or "nature" which he believes to be synonymously.
 To Spinoza, God does not manifest himself as a divine figure, but rather within all of nature.
 * **Free Will** - Spinoza embraced a deterministic view of the world.
-Everything that has happened in the past, and everything that will ever happen in the future, is in accordance with the necessary order of the universe that can theoretically be calculated.
+Everything that has happened in the past, and everything that will ever happen in the future, is in accordance with the necessary order of the universe.
 He rejects the idea of chance.
 Everything has a clean chain of cause and effect with no room for probability.
 To Spinoza, freedom is not the ability to choose different courses of action, instead it is the capacity to align oneself with nature and realize our inherent potentials.
-  * For example, an apple tree in a yard with plentiful sunlight will yield more fruit than a yard in constant shade.
+  * For example, an apple tree in a yard with plentiful sunlight will yield more fruit than a yard in the shade.
 To Spinoza, if your yard lacks sunlight, it is far better to try and cultivate fruit that grow in the shade (such as pear or figs), rather than sticking with fruits that require full sun to thrive.